vincent-vieira/spacex-nestjs-graphql-api/README.md

 ### Queries

 This project demonstrates [query resolvers](https://docs.nestjs.com/graphql/resolvers).
 You can find there :

 - Nested static resolving, using nested properties in the response
 - Nested dynamic resolving, using some parameters in the response to query more data and aggregate it

 ### Mutations

+This project also demonstrates [mutations](https://docs.nestjs.com/graphql/mutations).

 ## Available GraphQL requests

+In order to try the application, just run in with `yarn start:dev` and open [the GraphQL playground](http://localhost:3000/graphql) (enabled on development environment **only**)

 ### Find all launches